-Schedule VIA 1 ounce
+Schedule VIA 1 ounce (28.35 grams)

 Multiple Units (Tablets, Blotters, Etc.)

 Some items consist of multiple units.
 Examples include individual bags containing substance, tablets, capsules, blotter paper, bindles, and sublingual films.
 In general, units will be weighed and counted.
 Where counts are performed, the count will be listed in the item description on the report.